amilajack/oxide/README.md

 const array = [1, 2, 3, 4]
 const parallelArray = ParallelArray.from(array)

-// Map over the array in parallel over 4 threads parallelArray
+// Map over the array in parallel over 4 threads asynchronously
+// .map(), .filter(), .reduce() implementations are all executed in parallel parallelArray
     .map(each => each + 2, 4)
-    .then(console.log)

-// Run parallel operations asynchronously parallelArray
-    .map(each => each + 2)
     .then(console.log)

 // Example with async/await